solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 const connection = new Connection(clusterApiUrl("devnet"), "confirmed");
 ```

-If you decide to use devnet, and have issues with airdropping SOL, feel free to
+If you decide to use devnet and have issues with airdropping SOL, feel free to
 add the `keypairPath` parameter to `initializeKeypair`.
-You can get this from
+You can get this by
 running `solana config get` in your terminal.
 And then go to
 [faucet.solana.com](https://faucet.solana.com/) and airdrop some SOL to your
 address.
-You can get your address from running `solana address` in your
+You can get your address by running `solana address` in your terminal.
-terminal.

 ### 3. Create a mint with close authority